olegkrivtsov/php-api-doc-maker/README.md

 # PHP API Documentation Maker

-A simple yet powerful PHP API documentation generator.
+This tool is an API documentation generator for any PHP library or framework consisting of Composer-compatible components.
+The tool scans the `composer.json` and `*.php` class files of each component you specify and produces a nice looking static HTML documentation which you host anywhere (even on GitHub pages).

+## Background

+I wrote this tool to generate the [API reference](https://github.com/olegkrivtsov/zf3-api-reference) for Zend Framework 3.

-## Prerequisites
+## Features:

-First of all, you need PHP 5.6 or later to run this tool.
+ * Runs from command line.
+ * Highly configurable - you can idenfity which components you want to document, skipping all others.
+ * Generates HTML5 static documentation viewable on any-sized screen.
+Take a look [here](https://olegkrivtsov.github.io/zf3-api-reference/html/) for an example.
+ * Embed a Google Analytics tag to track visitors of the site.
+ * Embed Google Adsense Ads to get revenue from visitors of the site.
+ * Embed a Disqus thread if you want to enable visitors to leave comments on the site.

 ## Installation

+You need PHP 5.6 or later to run this tool.

 Clone or download the source code of this tool to some directory, then install dependencies: